-The new Amir Wing of the Tel Aviv Museum of Art
+New Wing at the Tel Aviv Museum of Art

-The new Herta and Paul Amir Building at the Tel Aviv Museum of Art, opened in November 2011, and is itself a visual and architectural masterpiece.
-Designed by Preston Scott Cohen the new building was described by the New York Times as “an elongated Rubik’s Cube doused with bleach” and features a facade comprising of 465 flat, interlocking, precast concrete panels of different shapes and sizes.
-Inside are five floors of art over 19,000sq meters in size, three above ground and two below, linked by an 87-foot atrium, a lightwell which floods the art and gallery spaces in light.
+The new Herta and Paul Amir Building at the Tel Aviv Museum of Art opened in November 2011.
+It’s a visual and architectural masterpiece in itself.
+A masterpiece by Preston Scott Cohen, the new building was described by the New York Times as “an elongated Rubik’s Cube doused with bleach”.
+It features a facade comprising of 465 flat, interlocking, precast concrete panels of different shapes and sizes.
+Inside are five floors of art over 19,000 square meters in size.
+Three are above ground and two are below, linked by an 87-foot atrium and a lightwell which floods the art and gallery spaces in light.

-A ticket to the musem also includes entry to the Helena Rubenstein Pavilion, a space which showcases the cutting edge of the Israeli contemporary art scene.
-Its exhibitions include political and social messages expressed through art in a building or architectural interest.
+A ticket to the museum also includes entry to the Helena Rubenstein Pavilion, a space that showcases the cutting edge of the Israeli contemporary art scene.
+Its exhibitions include political and social messages expressed through art in a building of architectural interest.